SamFinni/COSC310-Chatbot/README.md

 This program is to be hosted on a Linux web server.
 It uses PHP to connect the Python backend script to a simple HTML frontend, which is visible to the user.

-Note: `chatbot.php` must be able to execute the Python script as sudo, in order for the script to execute sent_tokenizer.pickle; make sure your system allows this for your web server user.
+Note: `index.php` must be able to execute the Python script as sudo, in order for the script to execute sent_tokenizer.pickle; make sure your system allows this for your web server user.
 An easy way to accomplish this in Linux is by adding the following line to your `sudoers` file:

 `www  ALL=(root) NOPASSWD: path/to/python`

 Where `www` is your web server user.

-Also, make sure you change the following line in `chatbot.php` to point to your own Python installation location:
+Also, make sure you change the following line in `index.php` to point to your own Python installation location:

 `shell_exec('/usr/bin/sudo /opt/rh/rh-python36/root/usr/bin/python charles.py '.$srcPort.' > /dev/null 2>&1 &');`